What is myasthenia gravis?

 Have you lie in the dark with your eyes closed for a few minutes to see if rest makes the drooping less

-Inject you with a short-acting drug that helps myasthenia to see if it makes the drooping less
+Inject you with a short-acting medicine that helps myasthenia to see if it makes the drooping less

 If doctors suspect myasthenia after this, they do other tests such as: